How to Install Docker on Ubuntu 24.04?

 Docker is an open source software platform that enables the creation, deployment and management of virtualized application containers across a shared operating system.
 It transformed software development and deployment through its introduction of a standardized method for packaging, distributing and running applications.
 It delivers its platform as a service (PaaS) offerings by employing OS-level virtualization to package software into units known as containers.

-In this blog, you will learn how to install docker on ubuntu 24.04
+In this article, you will learn how to install docker on ubuntu 24.04

 - An instance of Ubuntu 24.
 04 with SSH access.

-- A sudo user configured on the server instance.
+sudouser configured on the server instance. - An active internet connection.

 Installation of Docker